How To Set Up a Dolby Atmos 7.1.4 Home Audio System

 Dolby Atmos is an immersive sound format for 3D audio.
 Expanding on existing surround sound systems by adding height, Atmos is currently the most popular immersive sound format, with at least 6,000 cinemas using it and wide adoption in home theater systems.

 One of the reasons Atmos is growing fast in the consumer market is that it can be built upon existing surround sound systems.
+If you’re wondering how to set up a Dolby Atmos 7.1.4 Home Audio System, don’t worry because it’s pretty straightforward.
 If you already have a 5.1 or 7.1 speaker setup, for instance, you can add Atmos support by adding a few overhead speakers.
 You can even repurpose two speakers from a 7.1 speaker setup to make it into a 5.1.2 Atmos setup.

 Dolby Atmos in the Home